na-na-hi/renget/archive/swarm-archive.md

-Edit code: What Neuro smells like
-If you're autistic and want to curate these, use (Clip), (Video), (Audio), (AI Art), (Fanart), (Cosplay), etc for tagging and a short description.
-Also delete everything not related to Neuro.
+#/swarm/ - Neuro-sama General: Catbox Archive
+This archive contains all catbox.moe links posted in /swarm/ about Neuro-sama, most of it being AI-generated images too racy for 4chan.
-The links are in chronological order, from January 5, 2023 to March 2024 (so far).
+The links are in chronological order, from January 5, 2023 to February 19, 2024 (so far).
 | | |
 | ----- | ----- |
 | https://files.catbox.moe/xefx26.mp4 | (Clip) Potty mouth Neuro |